fujidaiti/smooth_sheets/migrations/migration-guide-0.10.x.md

-# Migration guide to 0.10.x from 0.9.x
+# Migration Guide: 0.10.x from 0.9.x

+The changes in v0.10.0 are summarized as follows.
+Breaking changes are marked with :boom:.

-## Breaking changes in SheetMetrics
+## Changes in `SheetMetrics` :boom:

-`double? minPixels` and `double? maxPixels` parameters of the constructor and `copyWith` method have been replaced with `Extent? minExtent` and `Extent? maxExtent` respectively.
-The `minPixels` and `maxPixels` getters are still available in the new version.
+The `double? minPixels` and `double? maxPixels` parameters in the constructor and `copyWith` method have been replaced with `Extent? minExtent` and `Extent? maxExtent`, respectively.
+However, the `minPixels` and `maxPixels` getters are still available in this version.

-## Breaking change in SnappingSheetBehavior
+## Change in `SnappingSheetBehavior` :boom:

-`findSnapPixels` method has been removed.
+The `findSnapPixels` method has been removed.
 Use `findSnapExtent` instead.

+## Change in `SheetPhysics` :boom:

+The `createSettlingSimulation` method has been removed in favor of the `findSettledExtent` method.
+As a result, `InterpolationSimulation` has also been removed since it is no longer used and is not a core feature of the package.